-You might thing that “spring cleaning” doesn’t sound like business terminology, but let me explain.
+You might think that “spring cleaning” doesn’t sound like business terminology, but let me explain.

 I’ve learned that in order to run a business and have a life, one has to have some serious time management skills.
 From serving clients or producing products to getting the kids to baseball practice, a mompreneur’s job is never done and that can be extremely stressful.
 In the past I allowed myself to become so rattled with stress and “to-do’s” that anxiety attacks had become a daily occurrence.
 You might not deal with anxiety attacks, but I’m sure you know how overwhelming being a mompreneur can feel and I’m on a mission to help you, so keep reading.

 Early on in my journey, I realized the importance of a balanced schedule.
 It not only helps you keep your sanity, but it helps you hit goals like a mother. 😊 We all start with good intentions to create a schedule and stick to it, but life often gets in the way… or worse, that very schedule gets in the way of life.
 And that is exactly what happened to me.
 I didn’t seem to have time for anything besides my endless scheduled appointments and tasks.
 I didn’t have any margin and that is when the “Spring Clean” Process was born.